 As your body gets ready to nourish the new addition, your uterine lining is developing while secreting follicle-stimulating hormones that stimulate the egg to mature.
 The entire process of fertilization can take anywhere from 12-24 hours in total, which may seem like a very short time for such a blessed event to occur.

-Out of the 250 million sperm that are released for fertilization to occur, only approximately 400 will survive the ten-hour journey it takes to reach your egg.
+Out of the 250 million sperms that are released for fertilization to occur, only approximately 400 will survive the ten-hour journey it takes to reach your egg.
 Only one lucky sperm will be able to burrow its way through the outer membrane in about 20 minutes to reach the egg to complete the fertilization process.

 There are many theories as to how to productively conceive, from staying lying down after ejaculation or even the different positions in order to optimize traveling for sperm.
 Many of these theories are just that, and have not been proven medically to enhance the conception at all, but others swear by them.